gatlin/oauth10a/README.md

 The generated documentation on Haskell is more thorough but here is a whirlwind tour of the package.

+You may want to peruse the section "Starter kit" below or the `tests/Spec.hs` file for example usage.

 ### Credentials and parameters

 Two types are exported: `Credentials` and `Param`.
 Their definitions are